 After a 10 year hiatus, the GP returner scheme returns to England as the National GP Induction and Refresher (I&R) scheme.
 In a nutshell, if you’ve not been a

 The UK’s three separate NHS pensions authorities have almost completed publishing the latest versions of locum forms A and B in time for the 1st April 2015.
-Northern
+UPDATE

 Nice have published their draft guidance on antimicrobial stewardship, which includes a plan to release personalised prescribing data to GPs.
 Resistance to antimicrobials is increasing, and alongside global-scale